PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

     print(dirname, os.path.isdir(dirname))
 ```

-This sample context manager will create a temporary directory, which name we
+This sample context manager will create a temporary directory, whose name will be
-print and then check for it's existence.
-Thanks to awesome python core
+printed and then checked for it's existence.
+Thanks to the awesome Python core
-developers, `yield` and `@contextmanager` decorator the above code can be
+developers, the `yield` statement and the `@contextmanager` decorator, the above
-rewritten as follows,
+code can be rewritten as follows,
 [contextmanager2.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/contextmanager2.py):

 ```python